kensanata/spellcasters/Chana.md

 includes suicidal actions.
 This mind fork causes severe emotional distress!

-**Raise dead** (5) allows you visit the afterlife and find a person that died within the last ten days and bring them back into their old body.
-Their body must not have any fatal wounds because this spell does not regenerate missing parts.
+**Raise dead** (5) brings a corpse back to life if they have died within the last seven days.
+It must not suffer from fatal conditions or it simply dies again (decapitated, broken spine, that kind of thing).
+You need to touch the corpse and it takes about 10min to animate.
+This usually involves the appearance of an *angel of death* dragging the kicking and screaming soul back into the living world.

 **Summon living storm** (5) conjures an elemental, usually the air elemental called Angry Whip: HD 16 AC -2 3d8 F16 MV 36; plus 1d8